 Supplies Needed: Dry Ice - Dry ice can be sourced from your local grocery store, or by ordering it online.
-Make sure it is food grade dry ice.
+Make sure it is food-grade dry ice.

-Instructions: Purchase the dry ice right before you plan to use it as it turns into gas and disappears rather quickly (usually less than 24 hours when stored in a cooler).
-After you've made the cocktail and poured it into the serving glass, carefully drop a small chunk of dry ice in the bottom of the cocktail.
+Instructions: Purchase the dry ice right before you plan to use it as it turns into a gas and disappears rather quickly (usually less than 24 hours when stored in a cooler).
+After you've made the cocktail and poured it into the serving glass, carefully drop a small chunk of dry ice into the bottom of the cocktail.
 Before serving, remind your guests not to let the dry ice touch their lips (it should sink to the bottom of the cocktail).

 Important Safety Note: When working with dry ice, there are a few safety precautions to be aware of: